-The investment performance in 2022 in comparison to 2021 saw the following:
+The investment performance in 2024 in comparison to 2023 saw the following:

-- Income has decreased during the year mainly as a result of the decreased portfolio and holdings in Corporate Bonds. - Higher losses in comparison to previous year mainly due to significant decrease in global equity market which were strongly positive during 2021.
+- Income has decreased during the year mainly as a result of the decrease in bond portfolio and holdings in Corporate Bonds as a result of the products which matured during the year. - Higher realized and un-realised gains in comparison to previous year mainly due to significant increase in global equity market which were strongly positive during 2024.